CodeReviewDAO/dxd_codereview/Reviews/507 - Odra - Casper Smart Contracts Framework/1 - MVP Part 1/README.md

 # Unit / Automated Testing

 The project contains sufficient unit tests.
 The reviewer was able to run all tests locally by following the documentation.
-Test run logs can be found at [tests.txt](assets/test_logs.txt) file.
-Also, these tests are available on [actions](https://github.com/odradev/odra/actions) part of Github repository.
+Test run logs can be found in [tests.txt](assets/test_logs.txt) file.
+Also, these tests are available and successfully runs on [actions](https://github.com/odradev/odra/actions) part of Github repository.

 ![](assets/test_1.png)